 Also speaks Japanese and plays the piano.

-But it wasn't until the last year of university that I actually realised that I could be working on making video games full time and started taking it seriously.
 I found myself a job at Zordix making racing games for about 4 years using Unity and learned a lot about game development that way.

-Once I was done there I started thinking about creating my own game studio instead.
-I joined an incubator, signing up for their courses for learning how to run a business and started my own company.
 Right now I'm working hard on my first real commercial game release while trying to build a precence on the internet and looking for people interested to join the studio.

 Most of my working experience have I gotten at Zordix.
 I was one of the programmers working on their racing games for about 4 years.
-They are made using Unity which is now my engine of choice.
-4 years of working on games in Unity at Zordix and Zordix Racing which also included some javascript for handling the servers.

-At Zordix I've been mainly focused on working on the gameplay of the game.
 The UI and UX of the game is the thing that I have worked the most of and that is also where some of my passion lies.
-I have also worked on the ranking servers for their games and set up systems for storing both ranking points and leaderboard times along with weekly challenges that people can compete in globally.

 Worked as one of the main programmers for Overpass, released by Zordix Racing.